Nicky Cullum

 Dame Nicola Anne Cullum (born 6 June 1962) is a Professor of Nursing at the University of Manchester.

 Education

 Cullum was educated at the University of Liverpool where she was awarded a Bachelor of Science degree in Pharmacology in 1984 and a Doctor of Philosophy degree in Pharmacology in 1990.
 She became a Registered General Nurse (RGN) in 1985.

 Research and career

 Cullum completed postdoctoral research at the University of Surrey and the University of Liverpool.
 Between 1994 and 2011 she worked at the University of York.
 Her research is primarily on wound care.
 Since 2011 she has worked at the University of Manchester.
+Since 2019 she has led the NIHR Applied Research Collaboration for Greater Manchester.

 Awards and honours

 Cullum was made Dame Commander of the Order of the British Empire for services to nursing research and wound care in the 2013 Birthday Honours.
 She was an inaugural National Institute for Health Research (NIHR) Senior Investigator (2008–2012, renewed 2013) and was made a Fellow of both the Academy of Medical Sciences (FMedSci) and the American Academy of Nursing (FAAN) in 2012.